Whiteboard Animation Software: The Good, the Bad, and the UglyShawn 07.16.2014

 - Convention Presentations

 These videos aren’t terrible.
 No, really – I actually think a few of them are great.
 The problem isn’t their quality (or at least not entirely).
-The real problem with DIY whiteboard animation software like VideoScribe, is in how people use the videos they create.
+The real problem with DIY software for whiteboards like VideoScribe, is in how people use the videos they create.

 Companies need to stop using low quality animation to represent their brand.

 Below is a featured user-created video from Healthy Habits Champions:

 I like this video.
 The color palette is appealing and whimsical, and the art style is warm and friendly.
 It’s a great effort, and a lovely video.
 But that isn’t enough.
 This video doesn’t make me want to learn more about this brand.